jianxiaoguo/website/content/en/docs/quickstart/install-workflow.md

 PLATFORM_DOMAIN                                 | Required item, specify drycc's domain name DRYCC_ADMIN_USERNAME                            | Required item, specify drycc's admin username DRYCC_ADMIN_PASSWORD                            | Required item, specify drycc's admin password CERT_MANAGER_ENABLED                            | Whether to use automatic certificate.
-It is `true` by default CHANNEL                                         | By default, `stable` channel will be installed.
+It is `false` by default CHANNEL                                         | By default, `stable` channel will be installed.
 You can also specify `testing`
 CONTAINERD_FILE                                 | The `config.yaml` file path used by containerd
 KUBERNETES_SERVICE_HOST                         | Set with the HOST of the loadbalancer that was in front of kube-apiserver